 As a child, I filled notebooks with stories about owls.
 Now, here I am, a professional writer.
 My first book was published back in 1991.
 Journey to the Middle Kingdom was a 'travel biography' based on an eye-opening visit to China in the mid-1980s.

 I studied counselling in my 40s, though I did not pursue it professionally.
 Before, I didn’t really understand how people ‘tick’; how our thoughts and beliefs control how we behave and feel, and how these can be changed.
-I made a particular study of Transactional Analysis (TA), and was particularly fascinated by Stephen Karpman’s Drama Triangle.
-A few years ago I sat down and wrote a book about it, The Karpman Drama Triangle Explained.
+I made a particular study of Transactional Analysis (TA), and was particularly fascinated by games and drama.
+A few years ago I sat down and wrote a book about this, The Karpman Drama Triangle Explained.
+More recently, I have produced a volume on Abraham Maslow's Hierarchy of Needs.

 In the 1990s, I wrote a series of crime novels set in (then) contemporary China.
 I loved the China I found at that time, a nation and a people busy juggling the influence of its past, Communism and ‘the West’.
 There was a real sense of possibility, that the 'Middle Kingdom' would become a constructive, benign member of the global family of nations.
 The last of the series, set in 2000, hints at the harsh, unpleasant alternative that seems to have prevailed instead.